Fight Menu

 Deontay Wilder was the younger man by 7 years, at 32 years old.

 Wilder had a height advantage of 3 inches over Ortiz.
-Despite this, Ortiz had 1-inch reach advantage.
+Despite this, Ortiz had a 1-inch reach advantage.

 Deontay Wilder fought out of the orthodox stance, while Luis Ortiz was a southpaw.